andreros/playground/awesome-development/readme.md

 - [NodeSchool](https://nodeschool.io/) - (Free) Open source workshops that teach web software skills.
 Do them on your own or at a workshop nearby.
 NodeSchool is an open source project run by volunteers with two goals: to create high quality programming curriculum and to host community learning events.
+- [Getting Started on Heroku with Node.js](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction) - (Free) A tutorial that will have you deploying a Node.js app in minutes, by Heroku.

 ### Video Tutorials